There are 2 steps to install and setup Buying Buddy on your WordPress website:

 Follow these instructions to Get a Google Map API key.

-Step 2: Add Buying Buddy Plugin to your Site
+Step 2: Add Buying Buddy Plugin To Your Site

-Install and configure plugin:
+Install and Activate Plugin:

 - Go to your WordPress admin panel.